specsolutions/specsync-for-tfs-documentation/getting-started/getting-started-cucumber.md

 ## Preparation

-For setting up SpecSync for TFS, you need a Cucumber project and a TFS \(Azure DevOps\) project.
+For setting up SpecSync for Azure DevOps, you need a Cucumber project and a TFS \(Azure DevOps\) project.
 For the supported TFS versions, please check the [Compatibility](../compatibility.md) list.

 In our guide, we will use a calculator example \(my\_calculator\) that uses Cucumber.js v5.1.
 The sample project can be downloaded from [GitHub](https://github.com/gasparnagy/specsync-basic-calculator-cucumber-js).